 - AlexLin1234/harvard-art-museums-mcp-server (Python, MIT, 5 tools) — access to 224,000+ artworks, artists, and museum objects with random artwork discovery

-- behole/cooper-hewitt-mcp (TypeScript, MIT, 2 tools) — NEW.
-Cooper Hewitt, Smithsonian Design Museum collection access with object search and detailed retrieval.
-The first design-focused museum MCP server — Cooper Hewitt’s collection emphasizes design objects, textiles, wallcoverings, drawings, and product design rather than fine art
+- behole/cooper-hewitt-mcp (TypeScript, MIT, 2 tools) — Cooper Hewitt, Smithsonian Design Museum collection access with object search and detailed retrieval — the first design-focused museum MCP server

-Six world-class museums now have community-built MCP servers — up from five.
-None has built an official one, but the community coverage is solid — these are all free public APIs wrapped in clean MCP interfaces.
-Combined with the IIIF MCP server above, AI agents can now access both museum-specific collections and the broader universe of IIIF-compliant digital archives.
+Six world-class museums now have dedicated community-built MCP servers, and open-museum-mcp adds federated multi-institution search on top.
+None has built an official server, but community coverage now spans individual institution access (Rijksmuseum, Met, Smithsonian, AIC, Harvard, Cooper Hewitt) plus federated cross-collection search.
+Combined with the IIIF MCP server above, AI agents can access museum-specific collections, federated search, and the broader universe of IIIF-compliant digital archives.

 What’s missing